Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Scan the bucket using the Data Loss Prevention API.
 - [ ] Allow only a single Service Account access to read the data.
 - [x] Enable Data Access audit logs for the Cloud Storage API.

+The correct approach to comply with the requirement of recording all requests that read sensitive information from a Cloud Storage bucket is:

+**4. Enable Data Access audit logs for the Cloud Storage API.**

+### Explanation:

+**Option 4: Enable Data Access audit logs for the Cloud Storage API.**
+- **Audit Logging:** Enabling Data Access audit logs for the Cloud Storage API allows you to record and monitor all actions and requests made on objects within your Cloud Storage bucket.
+- **Compliance Requirement:** This option directly addresses the need to record all read requests for sensitive information, ensuring compliance with legal requirements.
+- **Visibility and Accountability:** Audit logs provide detailed information such as who accessed the data, when the access occurred, and what actions were taken, which is crucial for security audits and compliance checks.

+**Why Other Options are Wrong:**

+**Option 1: Enable the Identity Aware Proxy API on the project.**
+- **Purpose Misalignment:** Identity Aware Proxy (IAP) is used for controlling access to applications rather than auditing access to data stored in Cloud Storage.
+It does not provide the logging and auditing capabilities required to record all read requests.

+**Option 2: Scan the bucket using the Data Loss Prevention API.**
+- **Data Loss Prevention:** While Data Loss Prevention (DLP) API is useful for identifying and protecting sensitive data within your bucket, it does not log all access requests.
+It focuses on data classification and prevention rather than logging access activities.

+**Option 3: Allow only a single Service Account access to read the data.**
+- **Access Restriction:** Limiting access to a single Service Account can enhance security by reducing the attack surface but does not inherently log all access requests.
+It does not provide the comprehensive audit trail needed to meet the compliance requirement of recording all read requests.

+### Conclusion:

+Enabling Data Access audit logs for the Cloud Storage API (Option 4) is the appropriate solution as it directly addresses the requirement to record all requests that read sensitive information from your Cloud Storage bucket.
+It ensures transparency, accountability, and compliance with legal and regulatory requirements regarding data access auditing.

 **[⬆ Back to Top](#table-of-contents)**